canonical/checkbox/checkbox-ng/docs/author/intro.rst

-Introduction to PlainBox
+Introduction to Plainbox
 ========================

 .. contents::

-What is PlainBox?
+What is Plainbox?
 -----------------

 Many years ago, a dark sorcerer known only as CR3 created a testing tool